Walking on ice...

 - Take two tablets every day

 When it’s cold outside, pay extra attention to your dog’s paws.
-Trim the hair on their paws to reduce their chances of slipping on ice and to make it less likely that ice, snow and grit will get into the nooks and crannies and cause issues.
+A professional groomer can trim the hair on their paws to reduce the chances of slipping on ice and to make it less likely that ice, snow and grit will get stuck in the nooks and crannies, potentially causing issues.

 Dogs like Siberian Huskies have specially adapted pads that are water and frost-resistant.
 However, your average dog’s paws are highly sensitive to the cold.
 In extreme cases, they can even develop frostbite.